Slayer95/aura-bot/CLI.md

 **Note:**
 - Ensure that the specified ports are not blocked by firewalls and are available for use.
 - UPnP support must be enabled on the router for these requests to be successful.
 - Some routers may require user authentication for UPnP requests.
+Aura does not support this.

 # Flags for CLI games